My GE Profile French Door Refrigerator Died After 3 Years of Use!

 I scheduled a service call online.

-Before the technician came both refrigerator and freezer read 66 and 72 degrees.
+Before the technician came, the refrigerator and freezer read 66 and 72 degrees.
 The serviceman gave us bad news.
 It was going cost $600

-to install a new computer and new door gaskets -- NOT including the cost of a new ice maker, or the sealed refrigeration system.
-He told me that it would take at least a month to fix
+to install a new computer and door gaskets, not including the cost of a new ice maker or the sealed refrigeration system.
+He told me it would take at least a month to fix

-I am sure that GE prefers that their servicemen give out this type of information in order to avoid this headache.
-(I am not putting blame on the service man, but on GE.)
-My husband refused to fix such this lemon and I had to agree with him even as I mourned my fridge.
+I am sure that GE prefers that their servicemen give this information to avoid this headache.
+(I am not blaming the serviceman but GE.)
+My husband refused to fix such a lemon, and I had to agree with him even as I mourned my fridge.